You finished the work. The client's happy. Now you need to get paid.

 Invoice vs. Bill vs. Receipt

 These terms get confused constantly.
-Here's the difference:
+The difference is straightforward:

 You send an invoice.
 Client pays.
 You send a receipt (or mark the invoice as paid).